top of page

 Forgiveness as an Act of Obedience

 Forgiveness is an act of obedience to God’s teachings.
 In Ephesians 4:32, we are instructed, "Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you."
 This highlights that forgiveness is not just an emotional response, but a deliberate choice to align ourselves with God’s will.
 Jesus Himself told Peter to forgive 77 times and shares the parable of the unmerciful servant to demonstrate that our unforgiveness of others is a lack of reverence for God's mercy on our own sins.
+The goal is to become more like Jesus and forgiving others is a huge part of that.

 Obeying the command to forgive is liberating!
 When we choose to forgive, we not only follow God’s plan, will, and way for our lives, but we are resisting satan's plan so he will flee from us.
 The safest place to be is always in obedience to God.